u10116032/Bebop2-csharp-SDK/README.md

 3. The wifi connection:

+    IP: 192.168.42.1
-    The drone discovering command is sent to the drone in TCP, and the other commands are sent in UDP.
+    The drone discovering command is sent to the drone in TCP, port: 44444 The other commands are sent to drone in UDP, port: 54321

 4. How to use: